Please read the following information. Please click on any of the following sections to take you directly to your area of interest

 10.4 Any delay or failure by either of us in enforcing any right under the Agreement between us is not a waiver of that right and will not prevent that right or any other right or remedy from being exercised or enforced.

-10.5 This Agreement constitutes the entire Agreement between us relating to the provision of the Community Action Suffolk Service and supersedes any previous Agreements between us relating to the Community Action Suffolk Service.
+10.5 This Agreement constitutes the entire Agreement between us relating to the provision of the IT Services at CAS Ltd Service and supersedes any previous Agreements between us relating to the IT Services at CAS Ltd Service.

 10.6 Nothing in this Agreement is intended to create any rights under the Contracts (Rights of Third Parties) Act 1999, which is enforceable, by any person who is not a party to this Agreement.
 Nothing in this Agreement shall affect any right or remedy of a third party which exists or is available other than as a result of the aforementioned Act.